 I’m originally from the desert southwest (all of it) but have lived in Portland, Oregon since 1999.
-I and my six year old daughter moved here with a boy when I was 22 years old.
-I then married the boy and we had twin sons and became grown ups and then got divorced and now we parent our wonderful sons (who we’re madly in love with) together to the best of our ability.
-Amen.
-My daughter has since grown up and had children of her own and yes, that makes me a 41 year old grandma.
-But, that’s G-mom to you.
+I, my boyfriend, and my six-year-old daughter moved here when I was 22-years-old.
+I then married my boyfriend and we had twin sons, became grownups, and then got divorced and now we parent our wonderful 16-year-old sons together, but separately.

 My roots are still in the desert, but my branches grow in the Northwest.
 I love tacos from food carts where the owners hardly speak English.
 I also love nachos and miss green chilies very much.
-However, I love Trader Joe’s and recycling and all the bridges and never getting sunburns.
+However, I love Trader Joe’s, recycling, all the bridges, and never getting sunburns.

-When I am an old woman, I will wear second hand kimonos and keep my very long, white hair in braids.
-I will have a silver ring on each finger and twenty feral cats in my barn.
-I will live in a house on the outskirts of a small town in the desert and the children will all believe I’m a witch.
-I will live alone until I can no longer wipe my own ass or chop my own wood, which I will be able to do well into my nineties.
+When I’m an old woman, I’ll wear second hand kimonos and keep my very long, white hair in braids.
+I’ll have a silver ring on each finger and twenty feral cats in my barn.
+I’ll live in a house on the outskirts of a small desert town and the children will all believe I’m a witch.
+I’ll live alone until I can no longer wipe my own ass or chop my own wood, which I’ll be able to do well into my nineties.
 At least, that’s what I tell myself now…as I lie here in bed next to my cat…fantasizing about an alternate universe where I know how to chop wood or sharpen an ax.